Lakeville store clerk accused of trying to cash $3M lottery ticket customer left behind

 The Plymouth County District Attorney says 23-year-old Carly Nunes of Lakeville went to Massachusetts State Lottery headquarters to collect the money on the Mega Millions quick pick ticket.

-Investigators say on January 17, the victim, who was not identified, purchased a bag of chips, two Mega Millions quick picks, and two tickets for the Mass Cash lottery at Savas Liquors.
+Investigators say on January 17, the victim, who was not identified, purchased a bag of chips, two Mega Millions quick picks, and two tickets for the Mass Cash lottery at Lakeville Liquors & Market, which was formerly Savas Liquors.
 The man added a multiplier to his Mega Millions tickets to increase the jackpot prize.
 He left the store with just the bag of chips, leaving the tickets in the lottery tray.
 After leaving the store, the man searched for the tickets but assumed he lost them.

 Prosecutors said another customer purchased lottery tickets about 45 minutes after the victim left.
 The customer received the two extra tickets that were purchased by the victim, and gave them back to Nunes, who rang up the transaction.

-Two days later, 32-year-old Joseph Reddem, a co-worker at Savas, drove Nunes and her boyfriend to the lottery headquarters in Dorchester.
+Two days later, 32-year-old Joseph Reddem, a co-worker at the store, drove Nunes and her boyfriend to the lottery headquarters in Dorchester.

 Lottery officials became suspicious when the winning ticket was torn and burned, and surveillance video captured Nunes and Reddem arguing over money.
 "Reddem allegedly made demands of the jackpot and Nunes informed Reddem that she would 'only pay him $200,000,'" prosecutors said.